gvwilson/thirdbit/src/fiction/iffy/index.md

 "Two of us goin' cross-country is too zing easy to spot," he said.
 "In with all them,
-we're just two more musk ox goin' about their business."
+we're just two more critters goin' about their business."

 They followed the herd toward the foothills of the massif.
-The animals snorted and farted and grumbled around them, strong white teeth nipping the last of the summer growth.
+The musk ox snorted and farted and grumbled around them, strong white teeth nipping the last of the summer growth.
-Iffy didn't see any bots on their backs.
-In return,
-the musk ox barely seemed to notice them, though two or three were always as close to her as a cow would be to a half-grown calf.
+The animals barely seemed to notice them, though two or three were always as close to her as a cow would be to a half-grown calf.